krr-up/robot-scheduling-encodings/README.md

 - _Lower bounds_.
 Using the shortest path information it is possible to determine a realistic lower bounds for the shortest time it could possibly take for a robot to arrive at a path destination from a given source.
+This can help general solving; but is particularly important if we want to calculate the minimum makespan.

+- _Move domain heuristic_.
+Domain heuristics allow for domain information to be injected into Clingo's heuristic search algorithm.
+The move heuristic guides the move choices to those are likely to be both correct and good.
+In particular moves along the shortest paths are preferred over longer routes.

 ## Running